devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Figure XXX: Bloc and Wisgen Widget Tree [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

-First, let's have a look at the events that can be send to the BLoC by the UI.
+Let's have a look at the events that can be send to the BLoC by the UI.
 Again, this is very similar to the _actions_ in our Redux implementation:

 ```dart
 ///The Favorite BLoC can handle 2 types of Events: Add and Remove.